 On this day, people of all ages and cultures come together to play with colors, eat a variety of foods and sweets of all kinds.
 Currently, the festival is gaining popularity all over the world.
 Celebrating the most likely month of coming in February or March, Holly is known as the Festival of Vibrance and Glory.
 Here are a few things you need to know about the color festival.

-The origins of holi go back to the days when the demon king Hiranyakashipu ruled India.
+The origins of Holi go back to the days when the demon king Hiranyakashipu ruled India.
 He wanted revenge for the death of his brother, who was assassinated by Lord Vishnu.
 To be of strength, he prayed and prayed and eventually benefited.
 The good thing is that you can’t kill humans or animals indoors or outdoors, day or night, on the ground, in the air, in the water without an ashtray or shastra.
-His aspiration was to be superior to Lord Vishnu.
+He aspired to be superior to Lord Vishnu.

-> How to celebrate Holi in India?
+How to celebrate Holi in India?